Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What is lot tracking?

-Lot tracking ensures that products and individual product batches along the supply chain can be traced back to producers and ingredients.
-It is also possible to trace manufacturing processes and product characteristics.
+Lot tracking ensures that products and individual product lots can be traced back to their producers and ingredients along the supply chain.
+It also makes it possible to track manufacturing processes and product characteristics.

 In this article: